 Marinescu PD, Cadar C, 2012, make test-zesti: A Symbolic Execution Solution for Improving Regression Testing, 34th International Conference on Software Engineering (ICSE), IEEE, Pages:716-726, ISSN:0270-5257

-Cadar C, Dunbar D, Engler DR, 2008, KLEE: Unassisted and Automatic Generation of High-Coverage Tests for Complex Systems Programs., USENIX Association, Pages:209-224
+Cadar C, Dunbar D, Engler D, 2008, KLEE: unassisted and automatic generation of high-coverage tests for complex systems programs, 8th USENIX Symposium on Operating Systems Design and Implementation, USENIX Association, Berkeley, CA, USA, Pages:209-224